jorisparet/partycls/docs/tutorials/descriptors/overview.rst

 This, however, must be specified when reading the input file through the ``additional_fields`` parameter.

 .. warning::
-	Currently, this only works for trajectory files in XYZ format.
+	Currently, this only works for trajectory files in XYZ format and for a few formats supported by `atooms <https://framagit.org/atooms/atooms>`_.

 Example: